PNNL-Comp-Mass-Spec/PNNL-Comp-Mass-Spec.github.io/index.md

 #### Software Category: MS Analysis Tools
 * __[Formultitude](https://pnnl-comp-mass-spec.github.io/Formultitude/)__ <br>
-  Formultitude is software for assignment of low weight molecular formulas to peaks in high-resolution mass spectra.
+  Formultitude (previously named Formularity) is software for assignment of low weight molecular formulas to peaks in high-resolution mass spectra.

 * __[MTDB Creator](https://pnnl-comp-mass-spec.github.io/MTDB-Creator/)__ <br>
   This software can be used to generate an Accurate Mass and Time tag database from local MS/MS search engine results from MSGF+, X!Tandem, or SEQUEST.
 It can create the database in two formats: